stephentong5/cse15l-lab-reports/lab1.md

 ![Image](terminal2.0.png)

-15. Keep in mind that you might have multiple password attempts which is why my terminal says a bunch of failed password attempts
+15. Keep in mind that you might have multiple password attempts

 ## Running Some Commands